 Analyze your website SEO metrics to find the problem and fix it before you let Google index your site or launch the product site.

-There are many analyzers out there including the popular one as below.
+There are many analyzers out there, including the popular one as below.

 - SEO SiteCheckup

-Don’t stop at SEO; you should also perform security scan against your website to find common vulnerabilities so you can fix before someone take advantage of it.
+Don’t stop at SEO; you should also perform a security scan against your website to find common vulnerabilities so you can fix before someone take advantage of it.